LynnColeArt/LoveCraftPlanning/complete-manifesto-2.md

 - **The opportunity**: Optimize the system for broad accessibility.
 Macs offer **neural chip acceleration** for machine learning, while AMD ensures affordability for budget-conscious creators.
 These optimizations are straightforward, achievable, and **essential for inclusivity**.

+- **Conclusion**

+We tried it the other way.
+Let's do this right.

+We need to start building a community of artists, musicians, and tech enthusiasts who believe in these principles and ideas.
+If you would like to contribute code written by hand, or with an AI based reasoning model, your contributions are welcome.
+If you have the ability to help us train, and you want to contribute training resources and time, we need you.
+We need crazy and innovative solutions, out of the box thinkers.

+It's time to build a fairer world.

+Let's do this together.

+**Contact me at:**
+LynnColeArt@Gmail.com
+Bluesky: @lynncole.bsky.social
+X: @PriestessOfDada